 The “Comments” portal will only be available from 10 June 2022 and all written comments must be submitted by 10 August 2022.
 The portal will be closed for any further submissions after this date.

 Smaller FSPs (turnover <R5m)

 For more information about this Communication please contact Ms Juanita Smit at Juanita.Smit@fsca.co.za and copy FSCA_Omni_CBR_Comments@fsca.co.za

 What is this?

-We've recently received some calls from clients on the FSTC (Financial Sector Transformation Council) reporting BBBEE communication sent out by the FSCA on behalf of the FSTC.
+The FSTC recently sent out important reporting changes and information.
 See the original communication here.
 To be clear, the FSTC is not to be confused with the FSCA.
-Although this does not fall in the realm of FAIS compliance we thought it is a good idea to perhaps just summarise the requirements and application thereof.
+Although this does not fall in the realm of FAIS compliance, we thought it is a good idea to perhaps just summarise the requirements and application thereof.

 The FSTC is mandated to obtain BBBEE statistical data from entities operating in the financial services sphere on their progress relating to BBBEE.
 They send out a request once a year for statistical data so they can compile their annual report on the progress of Financial Institutions with the Financial Sector BBBEE codes.

 How do I report if I need/want to?

 It is extremely important to note that the FSTC changed the method for companies to submit reports.
 The FSTC will NO LONGER accept reports via the reporting email.